Garlic Chutney Recipe|Lehsun Chutney|Vada Pav Chutney

 I absolutely love street food, well who doesn’t 🤭?
 While I very much stick to healthy meals throughout the week, weekends are often when I decide to give in to my temptations.
 But since I stay in USA, street food options for me are limited.
 That is why I prefer making snacks and street food at home.

-I very often prepare dry garlic chutney and store it for long time so that I can use it as a side or sauce option with many of the snacks that I prepare at home.
+I very often prepare dry garlic chutney and store it for long time so that I can use it as a side or sauce option with many of the yummy snacks that I prepare at home.
 Dry garlic chutney recipe is super easy and gets prepared in no time.
 The best part about this side dish is that it requires no cooking at all.

 In this blog post I will share with my readers everything they need to know about the garlic chutney.
 Moreover, I will let my readers know about all the main course meals, snacks and chaat items that go along pretty well with this dry lehshun chutney.